 Cervical spondylosis is often an age-related condition.
 Here are some ways to look after your neck:

-• taking frequent pauses from neck-stressing activities, such as moving your head up or down for extended periods of time or holding your neck in an unpleasant or awkward posture.
+- Taking frequent pauses from neck-stressing activities, such as moving your head up or down for extended periods or holding your neck in an unpleasant or awkward posture.

-• using over-the-counter painkillers, rest, ice, or heat therapy to treat moderate neck discomfort.
+- Over-the-counter painkillers, rest, ice, or heat therapy can treat moderate neck discomfort.

 When Should I Seek Medical Care?

-In case the pain or muscle don’t go away or become worse over time then you must consult a physician or a medical professional.
-If you are already suffering from cervical spondylosis and are undergoing treatment but your condition is not improving, then too you should seek advice from your doctor for further treatment.
+You must consult a physician or medical professional if the pain or muscle doesn’t go away or worsen over time.
+If you are already suffering from cervical spondylosis and are undergoing treatment but your condition is not improving, you should also seek advice from your doctor for further treatment.

 Final Thoughts

 By preserving the spine's natural curvature as you sleep comfortably, a cervical pillow helps the spine.
-Many of these pillows are available in a variety of material and shapes, so you may select the one that suits you the best.
-A cervical pillow that compresses the area where the head rests and rises to the level of the neck is what you need.
+Many of these pillows are available in various materials and shapes, so you may select the one that suits you the best.
+A cervical pillow that compresses the area where the headrests and rises to the level of the neck is what you need.

-Because there is more blood flowing to your head, it also helps you sleep better by releasing and relaxing stiff muscles in your neck and shoulders.
-Eli & Elm cooling side sleeper pillow is made with a contour design, especially to offer adequate support to side sleepers conforming to the precise curvature of the head and neck.
+Because more blood flows to your head, it also helps you sleep better by releasing and relaxing stiff muscles in your neck and shoulders.
+Eli & Elm's cooling side sleeper pillow has a contoured design that offers adequate support to side sleepers by conforming to the precise curvature of the head and neck.

-Everyone has a favorite way to sleep, but occasionally choosing the incorrect position might get you into trouble.
-Using over-the-counter painkillers, rest, ice, or heat therapy can also help you treat moderate neck discomfort.
+Everyone has a favorite way to sleep, but choosing the incorrect position occasionally might get you into trouble.
+Over-the-counter painkillers, rest, ice, or heat therapy can also help treat moderate neck discomfort.